 I have been working on pieces in three primary design explorations — the saw blade designs of the “Woods Revenge” and “Hobbes’ Claw” series (outdoor), the house designs in the “Rybee House” series (outdoor), and the “Pandora’s Box” series — for indoor exhibitions.

-The “Pandora’s Box” series explores the processes of accretion and loss.
-One desire to contain against the other desire to expand.
+The “Pandora’s Box” series explores the processes of accretion and loss — one desire to contain against the other desire to expand.
 The polarization of forces echoing the constant push and pull from order to chaos and back again.
 The juxtaposition of escape and confinement, expansion and compression — and the resultant fragile edifice of visual interdependent form on form.

-The saw blade designs of the “Woods Revenge” and the “Hobbes’ Claw” series investigate the confluence of mechanical processes, organic forms and natural materials, and reflects the dichotomy of destruction and creation.
+The saw blade designs of the “Woods Revenge” and the “Hobbes’ Claw” series investigate the confluence of mechanical processes, organic forms and natural materials, and reflect the dichotomy of destruction and creation.
 Some blades are interpreted using intertwining and interlocking shapes of tree branches and roots, while others incorporate repeating geometric shapes to mimic the repetitive motions of saw blade rotation and mechanical movement.